mirekphd/gbdt-algos-performance-tests/README.md

 Results were averaged over multiple models (in total over 180 thousand) trained on simulated (random) binary classification data sets.

-The data sets had different shapes, because computation times vary with data set shape, ranging from 10k to 10m rows and from 10 to 10k columns, excluding combinations that exceeded 100m cells (because they have proven too time- and/or memory to allow for stable model training in case of xgboost (OOM conditions for VRAM led in xgboost to frequent crashes of the entire python kernel).
+The data sets had different shapes, because computation times vary with data set shape, ranging from 10k to 10m rows and from 10 to 10k columns, excluding combinations that exceeded 100m cells (because they have proven too time-consuming for both CPU implementations and led to python kernel crashes, but only in xgboost GPU version, because lightgbm did not allocate similarly large amounts of VRAM to ever lead to OOM conditions).

 To ensure comparability across algos all models – binary classifiers - had default hyperparmeters (including a fast learning rate of 0.1) except for:
 - max_bin=63 (reduced to improve GPU training speeds, as per lightgbm recommendations - see [GPU Tuning Guide](https://lightgbm.readthedocs.io/en/latest/GPU-Performance.html)),